davidwebca/acf-block-save-to-meta/readme.md

+# ⚠️ NOT NECESSARY ANYMORE

+Since [ACF 6.3 released on May 22nd 2024](https://www.advancedcustomfields.com/blog/acf-6-3-0-released/), it is now possible to save a block's meta with a core flag in block.json.
+Please update to a new version and use that instead.
+This repo will gladly never get touched again.

 # ACF Block Save To Meta [WIP]

 Allows adding a setting to ACF fields to save the field's data to wp_postmeta.
 This is a work in progress, use at your own risk.